Implement metrics with SQL

 Average number of jobs per hour taking more than 15 seconds

-SELECT AVG(long_jobs_per_hour) FROM (
+SELECT AVG(long_jobs_per_hour) / COUNT(DISTINCT hr) FROM (

-SELECT hour, COUNT(execution_id) as long_jobs_per_hour
+SELECT HOUR_FLOOR_TIMESTAMP_MILLIS(timestamp_millis) AS hr, COUNT(execution_id) as long_jobs_per_hour

 FROM events